On an example of quiver DT/relative GW correspondence: Introduction

 The intuitive picture of moving the $\beta \cdot D_2$ points from a general configuration in $Y$ to a special configuration on $D_2$ suggests the following result.

-\begin{thm} We have $N_{\beta}^{Y/D_1} =N_{\beta_Z}^{Z/D_1}$. \end{thm}
+\begin{thm} We have $N_{0,\beta}^{Y/D_1} =N_{0,\beta_Z}^{Z/D_1}$. \end{thm}

+In absolute Gromov-Witten theory, trading exceptional divisors for point insertions is quite familiar, see \cite{MR1832328} for some early example.
+The main novelty in Theorem \ref{thm_gw_0} is that we are dealing with relative Gromov-Witten theory.

-Admitting Theorem \ref{thm_gw_0}, we are essentially done.
-Indeed, the invariants $N_{\beta_Z}^{Z/D}$ are exactly those entering in the general form of the Gromov-Witten/ Kronecker correspondence and a quiver can be obtained from a toric model of the log Calabi-Yau surface $(Z, D_1 \cup D_2)$.
-We review the construction of such quiver in Section \ref{quiver_construction}.
+Theorem \ref{main_thm_0} follows from Theorem \ref{thm_gw_0} in a natural fashion.
+Indeed, the invariants $N_{0,\beta_Z}^{Z/D_1}$ are exactly those entering in the general form of the Gromov-Witten/Kronecker correspondence and a quiver can be obtained from a toric model of the log Calabi-Yau surface $(Z, D_1 \cup D_2)$.
+We review the construction of such a quiver in Section \ref{quiver_construction}.
 In the particular case of $Y=\PP^2$, $D_1$ a line and $D_2$ a smooth conic not tangent to $D_1$, we recover the quiver considered by Reineke and Weist.
-We insist on the fact that, unlike what happens in \cite{reineke2018moduli}, we do not have to guess a priori the relevant quiver.
-We simply apply a well-defined recipe.
-In particular, we can mechanically produce many new examples, see Section \ref{section_examples}.
+A feature of our approach is that we do not have to guess the quiver, which contrasts with the situation in \cite{reineke2018moduli}.
+In particular, we can produce many new examples, some of them being presented in Section \ref{section_examples}.